home-assistant/companion.home-assistant/docs/notifications/basic.md

 ```

 :::info
-Starting in [Android 14](https://developer.android.com/about/versions/14/behavior-changes-all#non-dismissable-notifications) persistent notifications will be dismissable by you except when the device is locked or you have selected the "Clear All" button.
+Starting in [Android 14](https://developer.android.com/about/versions/14/behavior-changes-all#non-dismissable-notifications) persistent notifications will be dismissable except when the device is locked or the "Clear All" button was selected.
 :::

 To remove the persistent notification we send `clear_notification` to the `tag` that we defined.